 More advanced users like to know what is nailing their CPU, and have some form of hotkey of screen widget nearby to tell them.
 But sometimes it takes too much effort for the computer to show you this application while it's thrashing away and I've been looking for a nice unobtrusive on-screen "gadget" that gives me all the information I need.
 After going through hundreds of windows sidebar gadgets, Mac widgets and now Gnome screenlets, I've hit on a winning strategy (for Linux, but the concept remains the same).

-I'm using a semi-transparent Output screenlet to display the contents of the following command:
+I'm using a semi-transparent Output screenlet to display the contents of the following command in Linux, and GeekTool to do the same on OSX:

 iotop -n1 -b -o | grep -v "Total DISK READ:" | cut -b1-38,55-80